Ahmad-0707/AP-FRQs-2025/Q1/README.md

 #### Key concepts tested in this question:

-- Method calls
+- Method calls: Using company.numAvailableDogs() and company.updateDogs() to interact with the company object
-- For loops
+- For loops:
-- If statements
+- If statements:if(maxDogs > numDogs) makes a simple decision: can you take all available dogs or just your maximum?
-- Variables
+- Variables:hours, numDogs, and maxDogs store important values you need to track

 #### What I learned from revisiting this problem: